SSL versus TLS – What’s the difference?

 SSL versus TLS

 TLS (Transport Layer Security) and SSL (Secure Sockets Layer) are protocols that provide data encryption and authentication between applications and servers in scenarios where that data is being sent across an insecure network, such as checking your email (How does the Secure Socket Layer work?).
 The terms SSL and TLS are often used interchangeably or in conjunction with each other (TLS/SSL), but one is in fact the predecessor of the other — SSL 3.0 served as the basis for TLS 1.0 which, as a result, is sometimes referred to as SSL 3.1.
-With this said though, is there actually a difference between the two?
+With this said though, is there actually a practical difference between the two?

 Which is more secure – SSL or TLS?

-TLS v1.0 is marginally more secure than SSL v3.0, its predecessor.
-However, subsequent versions of TLS — v1.1 and v1.2 are significantly more secure and fix many vulnerabilities present in SSL v3.0 and TLS v1.0.
+Subsequent versions of TLS — v1.1 and v1.2 are significantly more secure and fix many vulnerabilities present in SSL v3.0 and TLS v1.0.
 For example, the BEAST attack that can completely break web sites running on older SSL v3.0 and TLS v1.0 protocols.
 The newer TLS versions, if properly configured, prevent the BEAST and other attack vectors and provide many stronger ciphers and encryption methods.

 Unfortunately, even now a majority of web sites do not use the newer versions of TLS and permit weak encryption ciphers.
 Check how well your favorite web site is configured.

 But wait — are not TLS and SSL different encryption mechanisms?

 If you setup an email program you will often see separate options for “no encryption”, “SSL”, or “TLS” encryption of you transmission.
 This leads one to assume that TLS and SSL are different things.